No. 17 Cyclones overcome turnovers, rally past Baylor 38-31

+AMES, Iowa (AP) — Brock Purdy never panicked, and now No. 17 Iowa State can continue its pursuit of a historic season.

-AMES, Iowa (AP) — Brock Purdy threw three touchdown passes in the second half after throwing three interceptions in the first, and No. 17 Iowa State came from behind to beat Baylor 38-31 Saturday night.
+The Cyclones’ quarterback passed for three touchdowns in the second half after throwing three interceptions in the first, leading the Cyclones to a 38-31 come-from-behind victory Saturday night.

+“I think we’ve been in many situations where we get down,” Purdy said.
+“We understand we have to have poise in this game and in this conference.”

 The Cyclones (5-2) are 5-1 in conference play for the first time in the program’s 128-year history and are first in the Big 12 by a half-game.

-“When you’re a quarterback it’s tough,” Iowa State coach Matt Campbell said of Purdy’s early struggles.
-“You better be a tough hombre.”
+Their most recent league championship came in 1912, and it was a shared title.

 Breece Hall went over 100 yards rushing for the seventh straight game, finishing with 133 and two touchdowns.
 He also caught a TD pass.